CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

 .. math::
    \bar{T}_{ice} = {\sum_{\Delta t} \sum_{n=1}^{ncat} T_n \, a_n \over \sum_{\Delta t} \sum_{n=1}^{ncat} \, a_n}.

-When time-averaging CICE's history fields, the category-merged value in the numerator is saved (often in Icepack), then accumulated and later divided by the accumulated ice area fraction in CICE.
+When time-averaging CICE's history fields, the category-merged value in the numerator is saved (often in Icepack), then accumulated in time and later divided by the accumulated ice area fraction in CICE.

 Tracer hierarchies